MENDHAM TOWNSHIP POLICE DEPARTMENT

 Firearms Applicants submitting applications during the current COVID-19 Pandemic can expect delays due to the NJ FARS application system functioning with limited capability.
 212A and Mental Health checks are experiencing delays.
 The staff at Mendham Township Police are still processing the applications as quickly as possible and have experienced an influx of applications.
 We are doing our best to get these applications processed.
 Please note that the Police Lobby hours have changed as well.
 Call 973-543-2581 and ask to speak to an officer on patrol.
 Thank you for your patience!

 Please Note: personal medical alarm registration will NOT be required

 Steps for obtaining a Mendham Township Hunting Permit:

-Step 4: Have a safe and successful hunting season!
+Step 5: Pick up completed permit at the PD, Have a safe and successful hunting season!

 For information on applying for an Extreme Risk Protection Order, please view Attorney General Order 2019-02.

 More than 70 percent of calls made to emergency 9-1-1 come from mobile phones.
 When dialing 9-1-1 from a mobile phone, the 9-1-1 call takers have little information to help you – only your phone number and a general sense of your location.